Tosinadeyele/Tosin-Adeyele/README.md

 - Trustworthy AI

 Current Focus:
 - I am currenlty building an AI system for predicting digital burnout among young adults using behavioral data analysis using machine learning.
-I will be leaveraging screen time impacts on mental health datsets from publick repositories and databases.
+I will be leaveraging screen time impacts on mental health datasets from public repositories and databases.